Adolis García Player Props: Rangers vs. Angels

-The Texas Rangers, including Adolis Garcia (.381 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.
+Adolis Garcia, with a slugging percentage of .421 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, June 14 at 8:05 PM ET.

-In his most recent appearance, he went 1-for-5 with a double against the Angels.
+He had a hitless performance in his most recent game (0-for-5) against the Angels.

 Adolis García Game Info & Props vs. the Angels